rajeshpanjiyar/Zigy/README.md

 # Zigy
-A project which creates user, stores user data in MongoDB database, fetch data and display.
+A project which creates user, stores user data in MongoDB database, fetches data and display.
 Delete user feature actually deletes selected user from database as well as from frontend.

 Sample: